| NOT AVAILABLE

 Three years later, presenting the large scale model of the group at the Esposizione Nazionale di Torino (Rome, Galleria Nazionale d’Arte Moderna), the artist may have softened the subversive effect entrusted to pathos, relying on the strong realism of the magnificent male nude of the gladiator to put across the invitation to political action.
 His character was well understood by the press of the time: “Ferrari has remained faithful to the belief, recently tackled by Bonghi, according to which the revolt led by Spartacus, rather than a political fact, was considered a question of a humanitarian nature, like the revolt against the principle of slavery and against the use of gladiatorial combat.
 According to this belief, Spartacus and his followers assume a sacred character, becoming so many martyrs of the feeling for human dignity that rebels against the horrors and degradation of slavery” (Anonimo, Esposizione di Torino – La sala della scultura e il gruppo di Ettore Ferrari di Roma, in “L’illustrazione Italiana,” no. 21, 23 May 1880, p.
 321).
 And despite the accusations of plagiarism of the group by Louis-Ernest Barrias, Le Serment de Spartacus, made in Rome in 1871 (Paris, Tuileries), provoking a vast polemic taken up by the press of the period, the group won the award for first prize for sculpture and also saw its success confirmed at the London exhibition of 1888.

-For further information, to buy or sell works by Ferrari Ettore (1845-1929) or to request free estimates and evaluations
+To buy or sell works by Ferrari Ettore (1845-1929) or to request free estimates and evaluations

 whatsapp +39 3382427650